quachpas/cap_flashcards/README.md

 ```

-Several issues seem to arise :
+Several issues seem to arise:
 1. Some flashcards have missing metadata.
-These are listed, if you want to know which metadata is missing exactly, you can use the `--verbose` option.
+These are listed, if you want to know which metadata is missing exactly, you can use the `--verbose` option to get more details.
 2. Some flashcards have potentially overflowing content.
 The console outputs the len of the question, choices and answer in this order.
 It also says whether the flashcard has an image in its question or not.
 You can use the `--overflow_only` option to compile and see the pdf output.
 Using the `--image_only` option is also useful to check whether the images are sufficiently distinct.
 3. One warning is given : 9540.quiz has no content on the back.
 This means that there are no explanations, only the solutions.
 If you want
 to see the output pdf, and _only_ for this file.
 You can use the `--file_name FILE_NAME` option.

 ## Contributing